When you feel comfortable that you understand the basic aspects of wagering, you may want to move to more complex bets such as Trifecta betting.

 The Tri box bet is the most prominent method of betting the Trifecta, even though it is the most inefficient.

-This article will cover how to bet a Trifecta, a good Trifecta strategy, Trifecta combinations, and how to box bet in horse racing.
+This article will cover how to bet a Trifecta, a good Trifecta strategy, average Trifecta payout, Trifecta combinations, and how to box bet in horse racing.
 You can of course use trifecta betting in conjunction with one of the free horse racing bets available from licensed racebooks.
+If you have been wondering what is a Trifecta bet in horse racing, this article will provide answers.

-Trifecta boxes mean you can choose more than three runners.
+Trifecta boxes mean you can choose more than three runners, typically three or more horses.
 You could even cover the whole field and play every possible Trifecta combination in a single race if you like, although we would not recommend doing this as you are unlikely to see any long-term profits.

 If you want to calculate your Trifecta trifecta box payout or your 6 horse trifecta box, it is essential to know each type of Trifecta wager is calculated slightly differently.
 This is why it is crucial to know how much money you are placing based on the risks involved.
 Let’s take a look at our Trifecta box calculator for a breakdown of the costs of a Trifecta Bet.